 Her teacher doesn’t need all of those details to begin with, but it’s something she can look back on to reference when necessary.

+Introducing your blended family to your stepchild’s new teacher can be challenging.
 Looking for the perfect way to communicate these details to the school?
 I’ve decided to share the exact same form we use to communicate with my stepdaughter’s teacher each year, exclusively for members of the Stepmomming family.
 It’s proven very effective for us, and I know it’ll help you too!